 With lots of flights available to regional airports, holidays to Lake Garda make a terrific choice for a short break: or why not combine Lake Garda with one of our French campsites for a fabulous multi-centre holiday?

-Our campsites in Lake Garda are situated to the south of the Lake, close to some of Lake Garda’s most popular attractions and places to visit such as the beautiful old town of Sirmione.
+Our campsites in Lake Garda are situated to the south, close to some of area’s most popular attractions and places to visit such as the beautiful old town of Sirmione.
 Set at the tip of a peninsula, the town is a popular destination with day trippers taking in the relaxed atmosphere and strolling the cobbled streets or taking in a bite to eat at one of the many local restaurants.

-Further north on the eastern shore of Lake Garda lies the picturesque medieval town of Malcesine, known as the ‘pearl of Lake Garda’.
+Further north on the eastern shore lies the picturesque medieval town of Malcesine, known as the ‘pearl of Lake Garda’.

 For a Lake Garda adventure you cannot miss, visit the impressive castle in Malcesine for wonderful views, enjoy wind-surfing on the Lake, or ride a cable car to the top of Monte Baldo - just be prepared though for the cabin to turn through 360 degrees as it reaches the upper sections of the route!